Why Chess Should Be Part of Every Homeschool Curriculum

-Each track is built for a dad and a kid.
+Each track is a standalone enrichment module — drop it into your week alongside whatever you already study.
 Pick one, work through it, do the Saturday assignment.

 Eight weeks of sketchbooks, short films, and one Saturday assignment.
 Notebooks required.